 Some people might have experienced sexual tension so strongly with their friends that they’ve acted on it, and their friendship might have changed because of it.
 Whether friendship changes for the better or worse will depend on the two people involved, their friendship, and how they deal with what happened.

 The answer to this really depends on you and the person in question.
 What do you want to come out of it?

 What does he or she want?
 Have you asked them?
-It might feel awkward to ask them, but if you don’t have that conversation, you might never know what could have been.
+It might feel awkward to ask them, but you might never know what it could have been if you don't have that conversation.
 Maybe they are also wondering if they should make a move.

 A study in 2000 found that sexual activity between friends can actually improve the relationship.
 What’s more, the study found that many friends who engaged in sexual activity did not go on to start a romantic relationship.

-What’s important is, to be honest with your friend – you both need to understand how the other feels and respect each other’s feelings.
+What’s important is, to be honest with your friend – you both need to understand how others feel and respect each other’s feelings.
 If one of you wants a romantic relationship, and the other only wants to have sex, it’s not wise to act on your desires, and doing so could have a detrimental effect on your friendship.

 Perhaps one or both of you are in committed relationships with other people.
-It’s important to make sure that you don’t act on your desires if this is the case, because you could end up hurting other people as well as yourself.
+It’s important to make sure that you don’t act on your desires if this is the case, because you could end up hurting other people and yourself.

 Can Other People Sense Sexual Tension?

 Can your other friends feel the sexual tension between you and this person?
 You might not want to explain to your friends what happens when you see the object of your attraction, but it’s likely they already sense it.
 When there’s a lot of sexual tension between two people, other people who see you together might well notice it.